damymetzke/NodeBuildUtilities/.github/PULL_REQUEST_TEMPLATE.md

  <!--
     Mark this box ([X])if you think this commit should be squashed.
     Do this if you have too many small commits, or broken commits.
-    Note that this is not a guarentee, only a suggestion.
+    Note that this is not a guarantee, only a suggestion.
  -->
  [ ] I think this PR should be squashed.
 ## Changes